jescott07/runge-kutta-method/conv/README.md

 end module
 ```

-Then and x statements are modifiable, but we can not modify j for example, this is why we need to declare the j value in the subroutine.
+Then n and x statements are modifiable, but we can not modify j for example, this is why we need to declare the j value in the subroutine.

 The quick way to wrap this module using f2py is: